junxit/us-congress-bills-111/metadata.md

 - 2009-09-29 — Mr. Lynch moved to suspend the rules and agree to the resolution.
 - 2009-09-29 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H10016)
 - 2009-09-29 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H10016)
+- 2009-09-30 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S9991)
+- 2009-09-30 — Received in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S9991)